 INCREASING ACCESS TO GOVERNMENT CONTRACTS FOR SMALL, MINORITY, AND WOMEN-OWNED BUSINESSES

 Small businesses play a critical role in Illinois’ economy.
 Helping small businesses receive their fair share of state procurement contracts is important for job creation and the success of the state’s small businesses.
 The Procurement Bidding Reform legislation that will increase access to government contracts for small, minority, and women-owned businesses has passed both the Illinois House and Senate!
-This legislation will now head to Governor Pritzker to be signed.
 Senate Bill 2192 provides that a bidder who has failed to be awarded a contract by the Department of Innovation and Technology, the Department of Transportation, the Capital Development Board, or the Illinois State Toll Highway Authority after four consecutive bids for the same services, will receive an explanation as to the reason for the rejections.
 This information is crucial for small, minority, and women-owned businesses struggling to obtain government contracts.
+Learn more here!

 RELIEF FOR LOCAL CHAMBERS OF COMMERCE